6

 Timber Pricing

-Now that you’ve compiled a list of the trees you think are ready to harvest and determined approximate board footage on each species, you’re ready to get the calculator out.
-This is where the process gets a bit complicated.
-Trees of different grades command widely varying prices.
+After listing harvest-ready trees and estimating board footage for each species, you’re ready to calculate.
+This is where it gets tricky.
+Trees of different grades have widely varying prices.
+However , this is where the process gets a bit complicated, since trees of different grades command widely varying prices.

 Understanding Timber Grades and Calculating Harvest Value

 However, you can get a good idea of the range of possible values for your standing timber.
 For this, we turn to The Ohio State University’s Stumpage Price Report.
-This annual publications lists, by regions of the state, the mean, median and range of prices for various grades of the most commonly sold hardwood tree species’ in our state.Most state university agricultural departments and regional departments of natural resources produce similar documents.
+This annual publication lists mean, median, and range prices by region for common hardwood species; universities and state agencies publish similar reports.

 When you review this sheet, you’ll notice that grades are listed along the left column.
-It categorizes prices for each species into prime logs, number 1 common, number 2 common, and blocking, with an average for all grades combined at the bottom of each section.
-These grades reflect the quality of lumber a tree can yield and determine its value.
+Prices are categorized by species into prime logs, number 1 common, number 2 common, and blocking, with combined averages provided.Different log uses explain why some are highly valuable for lumber, while others are only good enough for firewood.

 Prime grade logs mostly yield FAS lumber, the highest grade, which is ideal for furniture and cabinets.
 Truly exceptional logs may even become veneer.
 In contrast, number 2 common logs typically turn into railroad ties and pallets.
 This significant difference in potential uses explains why some logs are highly valuable, while others are better suited for firewood than lumber.